Frequently Asked Questions

-- If a someone you live with is awaiting a COVID-19 swab test result.
+- If someone you live with has symptoms consistent with COVID-19 and is awaiting a test result.

 - When advised by a Health Care Professional.

-Self-isolation means staying at home and completely avoiding contact with all other people, including other people in your household.
+Self-isolation for those with COVID-19 means staying on your own in a room at home and completely avoiding contact with all other people, including other people in your household, so that the infection is less likely to spread within the household.
 More information on what practical measures should be implemented when self-isolating can be found here.

 When to self-isolate: